axsh/wakame-vdc/docs/content/jargon-dictionary.md

 ### OpenVNet

 An full virtual networking implementation using OpenFlow.
-This project is completely separate from Wakame-vdc but Wakame-vdc can use it to implement virtual networking.
-This integration is still experimental at this time. [http://openvnet.org](http://openvnet.org)
+This project is completely separate from Wakame-vdc but Wakame-vdc can use it to implement virtual networking. [http://openvnet.org](http://openvnet.org)

 ## P
 ## Q